-As a charitable landlord and Data Controller, Ocean Housing is committed to providing our customers with the highest possible standards of privacy and data security in accordance with data protection law.
-This Policy explains how Ocean Housing uses any information you give to us, or which we obtain about you from other sources, and the ways in which we protect your privacy.
-It applies to information about applicants, residents and other service users, as well as current, past and prospective employees.
+As a charitable landlord and managing agent, Ocean Housing is committed to providing our customers with the highest possible standards of privacy and data security in accordance with data protection law.
+This Notice explains how Ocean Housing uses any information you give to us, or which we obtain about you from other sources, and the ways in which we protect your privacy.
+It applies to information about applicants, residents and other service users.
 We may also make further information available in the context of specific uses of your information.

-This policy was last updated on May 2021.
+This Notice was last updated December 2022.
 You may want to download a copy for your records, and check back for updates.

 - Who we are and how to contact us